 SOURCE: Centrify Corporation

-Centrify provides Unified Identity Services across the data center, cloud and mobile that results in one single login for users and one unified identity infrastructure for IT.
-Centrify's solutions reduce costs and increase agility and security by leveraging an organization's existing identity infrastructure to enable centralized authentication, access control, privilege management, policy enforcement and compliance.
-Centrify customers typically reduce their costs associated with identity lifecycle management and compliance by more than 50 percent.
-With more than 5,000 customers worldwide, including approximately half of the Fortune 50 and more than 60 Federal agencies, Centrify is deployed on more than one million server, application and mobile device resources on-premise and in the cloud.
-For more information about Centrify and its solutions, call (408) 542-7500, or visit http://www.centrify.com/.
+Centrify provides Unified Identity Services across data center, cloud and mobile environments that results in single sign-on (SSO) for users and a simplified identity infrastructure for IT.
+Centrify's integrated identity management software and cloud-based Identity-as-a-Service (IDaaS) solutions reduce costs and increase business agility and security by leveraging an organization's existing identity infrastructure to enable single sign-on, role-based access control, privileged identity management, auditing and compliance.
+Centrify customers can typically reduce their total cost of identity management and compliance by more than 50 percent.
+Centrify is used by more than 5,000 customers worldwide, including approximately half of the Fortune 50 and more than 60 Federal agencies.
+For more information about Centrify and its solutions, visit www.centrify.com.

-Centrify is a registered trademark and Centrify Server Suite is a trademark of Centrify Corporation in the United States and other countries.
+Centrify is a registered trademark and Centrify Server Suite and Centrify User Suite are trademarks of Centrify Corporation in the United States and other countries.
 All other trademarks are the property of their respective owners.
-Centrify Server Suite was previously referred to as Centrify Suite when entered into evaluation.